Kronuz/Xapiand/docs/_docs/reference-guide/indices/create-api.md

 short_title: Create API
 ---

-The _Create Index API_ is used to manually create an index in Xapiand.
-All documents in Xapiand are stored inside of one index or another.
+The _Create Index API_ is used to manually create or update an index in Xapiand.

+All documents in Xapiand are stored inside of one index or another, indexes are usually dynamically created, but certain settings can only be set for new indexes.

+This creates an index named "twitter" with all default setting:

 {% capture req %}